azeezabidoye/cyfrin-updraft-2025/READMe.md

 - `Gas Price` in Ethereum transactions sets the cost per unit of gas specified for the transaction.

 ### How Do Blockchain Work?

+- A `hash` is a unioque fixed length string meant to identify a piece of data.
+- `Hash Algorithm` is a function that computes data into a unique `hash`.
+-